Most travel bookings involve going online. And many tourists are turning to their smartphones(opens in a new tab) to make those bookings.

 Or better yet, look and see if you can get involved in a trend that is really blowing up right now: escape rooms.

-According to the Washington Post, humans are hardwired to play games.
+According to The Washington Post(opens in a new tab), humans are hardwired to play games.
 And while there was a long period where people were gravitating towards solitary video games, we are now craving games with physical and social elements.

 Escape rooms have capitalized on this concept and they are now cropping up on every corner of the globe.